The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 Will you travel to high altitudes?

 The cheaper Chinese or Russian diesel heaters work fine at low altitudes but make no allowances for being used at high altitudes.
 High altitude can be considered anything greater than 2000m.
-So you plan to travel over 2000m consider the more premium models or purchase a high altitude kit for your campervan diesel heater.
+So, if you plan to travel over 2000m consider the more premium models or purchase a high altitude kit for your campervan diesel heater.

 Warranty & reliability